dikshetha/NumberGuessingWithTimeLimit/README.md

 # Number-Guessing-With-TimeLimit
+#b Rules
-RulesIn the Time Limit Guessing Game implemented in the given code, there is one main role for the player:
+In the Time Limit Guessing Game implemented in the given code, there is one main role for the player:

 1. **Player:** The role of the player is to interact with the game through the terminal (command-line interface).
 The player needs to guess the target number within the time limit of 10 seconds.